Are Bookly email notifications not working when appointments are made on your website?

 4. Install the WP Mail SMTP Plugin

 WP Mail SMTP is the best SMTP plugin for WordPress.
-It connects your website to a third-party email service that adds authentication to all WordPress email notifications.
+It connects your website to a 3rd party email service that adds authentication to all WordPress email notifications.

 This prevents your Bookly emails from getting blocked or being marked as spam.